hnhaefliger/henryhaefliger.com/README.md

 # henryhaefliger.com

-Code for (my personal website)[https://henryhaefliger.com] which was built using (Bootstrap studio)[https://https://bootstrapstudio.io/].
+Code for [my personal website](https://henryhaefliger.com) which was built using [Bootstrap studio](https://https://bootstrapstudio.io/).